Eating “The Purples” (the benefits of purple foods)

 2 cups water

-Birch Tree Xylitol Sweetener (it's the best natural sweetener I've found so far, could also use stevia but Birch Tree Xylitol taste much better)
+2 cups Birch Tree Xylitol Sweetener (it's the best natural sweetener I've found so far, could also use stevia but Birch Tree Xylitol taste much better)

 2 tablespoons dried lavender blossoms